Affordable Housing - Supplementary Planning Guidance 2024

 The proportion of property ownership and renting can vary depending on householder circumstances and preferences.

-2.2 Both the SPPS (2015) and the Mid and East Antrim Borough Council LDP 2030 - Plan Strategy recognise that the DfC definition of intermediate housing may change over time to incorporate other forms of housing tenure below open market rates.
+2.2 Both the SPPS (2015) and the Council's LDP 2030 - Plan Strategy recognised that the DfC definition of intermediate housing may change over time to incorporate other forms of housing tenure below open market rates.

 The Plan Strategy further advises that where this is the case, such additional products will be considered suitable to help meet affordable housing obligations of the policies of the LDP.